Contact Us

 • Uncover how desmoplasia, EMT, and other structural changes to tumor tissue can restrict immune cell activity

+Pancreatic tumors are highly heterogeneous, often with more aggressive regions that are responsible for invasion and metastasis.
+These aggressive pancreatic ductal (PDAC) cells undergo epithelial to mesenchymal transition and create subregions in the tumor that evade treatments and provide a critical support niche for continued tumor growth and metastasis.
+Conventional chemotherapy plus radiation, or in advanced disease chemotherapy plus targeted drug therapy can lengthen patient survival.
+However, even in patients with local disease, the 5-year survival rate remains at around 40%, demonstrating that there is need for improved conventional and immune therapies for all pancreatic cancer patients.
 In this study, dozens of biomarkers have been used to probe tumor heterogeneity in pancreatic ductal adenocarcinoma (PDAC) tissue.
 We rely on the published finding that hypoxia gene expression is consistent in PDAC, regardless of tumor location, whether primary tumor or metastasis.
-With analysis of Cell DIVE multiplex images, dozens of biomarkers can be used to computationally reduce tumor heterogeneity, and to spatially define cells in the microenvironment within hypoxic and normoxic regions of PDAC, and in normal pancreas.
-Taken together, multiplexed whole slide imaging and analysis enables spatially resolved whole tissue analysis of the tumor microenvironment, including new insights into spatial biology in the hypoxic PDAC environment.
+With the spatial biology solution, Cell DIVE and proprietary Spatial AI analytics software, dozens of biomarker can be used to computationally reduce tumor heterogeneity, and to spatially define cells in the microenvironment within hypoxic and normoxic regions of PDAC, and in normal pancreas.
+We found that these hypoxic PDAC regions are devoid of immune cells in general, with the appearance of spatially co-localized populations of cell types consistent with tumor desmoplasis and inflammation.
+Taken together, multiplexed whole slide imaging and analysis enable spatially resolved whole tissue analysis of the tumor microenvironment, including new insights into spatial biology in the hypoxic PDAC environment.

 Scroll to top